starling021/ehtools/README.md

 > ./uninstall.sh

-    WARNING: Do not do it if you want to reinstall ehtools PRO that you bought, do not do it because you will need to buy it one more time!
+    WARNING: Do not do it if you want to reinstall ehtools PRO which you bought, do not do it because you will need to buy it one more time!

 # Install.sh interface